 People who have been exposed to glyphosate and have been diagnosed with cancer are filing cases across the country.
 Cases against Monsanto are going to trial right here in the city of St. Louis.
 If you have been diagnosed with non-Hodgkin’s lymphoma and have had exposure to Roundup or other glyphosate-based products, we can help.
-Our Roundup injury lawyers will provide a free case evaluation to determine your next best steps.

 What is Roundup